Info Source

 In accordance with the Access to Information Act and the Privacy Act, an area on the premises will be made available to review original materials on site if that is the applicant’s preference (and it is practical to do so), or if it is not practical to create copies of the material.

 Please note: Each request made to Laurentian Pilotage Authority under the Access to Information Act must be accompanied by an application fee of $5.
 For requests made online, this is paid at the time of application via credit card.
-For requests made by mail, this should be paid by enclosing cheque or money order made payable to LPA.
+For requests made by mail, this should be paid by enclosing cheque or money order made payable to Laurentian Pilotage Authority.

-You may also wish to search summaries of completed access to information requests for which LPA has already provided responses., This information may be easily obtainedby reviewing available open data regarding LPA on this link.
+You may also wish to search summaries of completed access to information requests for which Authority has already provided responses., This information may be easily obtained by reviewing available open data regarding Laurentian Pilotage Authority on this link.